topology.wh — complete example

 human_validation_threshold: 0.8

-wh deploy apply validates against wh-policy.yaml before executing.
+wh topology apply validates against wh-policy.yaml before executing.
 Policy changes require explicit human confirmation regardless of threshold setting.

 Validate syntax without applying: